 We’ve started some of this work.
 But with your help, we can greatly expand our capabilities and impact in our parks.

 Call 705-313-2462 or email firstname.lastname@example.org to support our turtles with a donation today!

 We’ll keep you informed via an email update about the projects your donation will make possible this spring.

-With nearly $5,000 raised so far, we’re on our way to funding several projects across our parks.
+With over $95,000 raised so far, funding is already being used by several turtle protection projects across our parks.